Pete Stauber: 2018

-In June 2018, Donald Trump campaigned for Stauber during his run for U.S. Representative, making his first visit to Minnesota as president and attending his first rally to support a Republican candidate for the House of Representatives in the 2018 general election, visiting Stauber's hometown of Duluth.
-At the time, Stauber had been involved in local politics, serving since 2013 as a member of the St. Louis County, Minnesota Commission (which includes Duluth).
+In June 2018, President Donald Trump campaigned for Stauber, making his first visit to Minnesota as president and attending his first rally to support a Republican candidate for the House of Representatives in the 2018 general election, visiting Stauber's hometown of Duluth.
+Stauber had served since 2013 as a member of the St. Louis County, Minnesota Commission (which includes Duluth).
 He had also served on the Hermantown City Council for eight years.

-The 8th district had an open seat in a previously Democratic-Farmer-Labor (DFL)-held district where the last two elections were close.
+The 8th district had an open seat in a district where the last two elections were close.
 Partisan funders on both sides of the aisle reserved "millions" of dollars for advertising in a race widely regarded as a potential Republican pickup of a seat that had been held since 2013 by Rick Nolan.
 In November, Stauber defeated the DFL nominee, former Nolan aide Joe Radinovich, to become only the fifth person to represent the district in 71 years, and the second Republican to do so.
 He won primarily by running up his margins in the district's more conservative western portion.

 During his 2018 campaign, Stauber ran on a policy of allowing Medicare to negotiate drug prices, becoming only one of a handful of Republicans to endorse what was primarily a progressive idea.
-Stauber has since walked back from his campaign pledge.
+He has since walked back from his campaign pledge.